rustwasm/book/src/game-of-life/implementing.md

 }
 ```

-Now we are going to make some public functions for our `Universe`.
-We aren't going to make them wasm functions, however.
-Our wasm functions cannot return borrowed references or take dynamically sized vectors as function arguments.
-Try making them wasm functions and take a look at the errors you get.
+Now we are going to make some public Rust functions for our `Universe`.
+We aren't going to compile them to WebAssembly, however.
+Rust compiled into WebAssembly functions cannot return borrowed references or take dynamically sized vectors as function arguments.
+Try compiling the Rust to WebAssembly by adding the `#[wasm_bindgen]` attribute and take a look at the errors you get.

 ```rust
 pub fn cells(u: &Universe) -> &[Cell] {